 Learning Mechanisms

 Both traditional ad tech and Promovolve learn from feedback, but at different levels and timescales.
+The fundamental difference: traditional RTB learns about users, Promovolve learns about content and creatives.

 Traditional: RTB Feedback Loops